blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 ![](./Images/11-Container-create.png)

-Now you have added a node based on a container to your topology!
+Now you have added a node based on a container to your topology.
 Cloonix shows you it's a container by rendering it as a smaller circle on the canvas.

 ### Connect the Container